 Lately, Sneha (15) has been feeling that her friends are ignoring her.
 She feels hurt but is not sure why this was happening.
 Should she move on or try to blend in more?

-We are a group of seven friends: Trisha, Simran, Gunjan, Rashit, Deepan, Ankita and I. I am close to all of them since last one year now.
-We used to hangout with each other every day.
+We are a group of seven friends: Trisha, Simran, Gunjan, Rashit, Deepan, Ankita and I. I am close to all of them for the last year now.
+We used to hang out with each other every day.
 But lately, I am not sure if they like my presence.

 I was scrolling through my social media feed, where Trisha posted a picture of our group, excluding me.
 Soon I realised that they went out without me to celebrate Ankita’s birthday.

 I was flustered with anger, I wanted to yell at them.
 I couldn’t come up with any explanation for them to have done that to me.

 I tried calling them, but no one picked up my calls.
 I felt anxious.
 I kept blaming myself.
 Is it because I am now close to this new girl Kuhika?